plotly/dash-core-components/CONTRIBUTING.md

 ## Pull Request Guidelines

-Using the [GitHub flow][] is encouraged when proposing contributions to this repository (i.e. creating a feature branch and submitting a PR on the master branch).
+Use the [GitHub flow][] when proposing contributions to this repository (i.e. create a feature branch and submit a PR against the master branch).

 ## Running the Tests